UK | 2011 | Directed by Steve McQueen

 Logline: A thirtysomething man has his carefully cultivated private life – and sex addiction – disrupted when his emotionally fragile and needy younger sister arrives unannounced.

 Michael Fassbender delivers a career performance as Brandon, an ad rep creative by day, and a rampant sex addict whenever he can squeeze it in, either masturbating in the office toilets, in the shower at home, undressing strangers on the subway with his eyes, watching live chat sex on his laptop, fucking strangers in alleyways, paying for hookers in hotel rooms, or indulging in random sexual activity at underground clubs.
-Brandon is damaged goods, although he doesn’t appear so, he’s immaculately presented, smart and charming.
+Immaculately presented, smart and charming, but underneath, inside, Brandon is damaged goods.

 When his troubled sister Sissy (Carey Mulligan) bursts his lifestyle bubble, old wounds are scratched.
 The audience never finds out their background, but one can assume there was probably abuse.
 Both Brandon and Sissy have intimacy issues.
 They have a problem with self-control and self-esteem.
 A pivotal and key scene has Sissy performing a torch version of New York, New York whilst her brother, and his opportunist boss, sit at a nearby table sipping martinis.
 A tear escapes Brandon’s eye.
 Sissy sings with her heart on her sleeve.
 The scene has more subtext than you can shake an olive branch at.